Chart Color Schemes

 Mont Albert was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Mont Albert's population showed high cultural diversity, with 32.9% born overseas and 28.0% speaking a language other than English at home.
-Christianity was the predominant religion in Mont Albert, accounting for 43.0%.
-Buddhism had a higher representation in Mont Albert at 2.9%, compared to Greater Melbourne's 4.2%.
+Mont Albert's population showed higher cultural diversity than most local areas, with 32.9% born overseas and 28.0% speaking a language other than English at home.
+Christianity was the predominant religion in Mont Albert, accounting for 43.0% of its population.
+Buddhism was notably overrepresented compared to Greater Melbourne, comprising 2.9% versus 4.2%.

 Frequently Asked Questions - Diversity